BrianInGermany/americansingermany/channel_list.md

   - Join channel to be auto-matched in four-way chats once a week.
 You will be asked every Friday if you want to participate on Monday.

 ### Note
 - You must have an account on our Slack for these links to work, as they link directly to the respective channels.
-Create an account via [http://join.americansingermany.club](http://join.americansingermany.club])
+Create an account via [http://join.americansingermany.club](http://join.americansingermany.club]), or request an invite on the home page.